tkohonen/tkohonen.github.io/Windows_11_WSL.md

 * WSL will be installed to your computer and in the default setting it will download latest Ubuntu

-´´´
-testing
-´´´

 ```
 wsl --install
 ```
 > If you already have WSL installed on your computer, you should make sure that it is updated.
 Use the command below:
 ```
 wsl --update
 ```